panaitescu-paul/Music-Shop-Platform-PHP-2021/API Documentation.md

 ]
 ```

-Get Albums with the name Radio Song
+Get Tracks with the name Radio Song

 ```json
 [